eth-p/my-dotfiles/README.md

 ## Requirements

-My configuration is designed around using [tmux](https://github.com/tmux/tmux/wiki) and [fish](https://fishshell.com/) inside of the [alacritty](https://github.com/alacritty/alacritty) terminal emulator.
-It might work with other configurations, but I'm not going to make any guarantees or promises.
+My setup is designed around using [tmux](https://github.com/tmux/tmux/wiki) and [fish](https://fishshell.com/) inside of the [alacritty](https://github.com/alacritty/alacritty) terminal emulator.
+It might work in other environments, but I'm not going to make any guarantees or promises.

 - [fisher](https://github.com/jorgebucaran/fisher) to install fish plugins.
 - [vim-plug](https://github.com/junegunn/vim-plug) to install vim/nvim plugins.